-This is a 5-day course designed and presented by Dr Maurice Stewart on how to design, select, specify, install, test and trouble-shoot your gas handling facilities.
+This gas handling, conditioning, and processing course is designed and presented by Dr. Maurice Stewart to teach you how to design, select, specify, install, test and troubleshoot your gas processing facilities.

 By attending this course, participants will: